apache/incubator-brooklyn/docs/use/guide/defining-applications/creating-yaml.md

 although for these you'll supply an `endpoint: https://9.9.9.9:9999/v2.0/` (or `client/api/` in the case of CloudStack) instead of the `region`.

-You can also specify pre-existing servers to use, as a global pool or specific to a service.
+You can also specify pre-existing servers to use -- "bring-your-own-nodes".
+These can be a global pool or specific to a service.
-Both are shown here (with the definition at the service being used in this case):
+Both styles are shown here (with the location specified at the service taking priority):

 {% highlight yaml %}
 {% readj example_yaml/simple-appserver-with-location-byon.yaml %}